J-Dahlgren/J-Dahlgren.github.io/resume.md

 ### 2021-06 - Ongoing, Play'n GO, 100% remote

-- Role: Backend developer
+- Role: Fullstack developer
-- Tools: C#.NET, ASP.NET Core, Angular/NodeJs/Typescript, MySQL, Visual Studio, Git, Octopus Deploy, AWS CDK.
+- Tools: C#.NET, ASP.NET Core, Angular/NodeJs/Typescript, MySQL, Docker, Git, Octopus Deploy, AWS CDK.

-I am part of a team that develops and maintains PlayNGo’s leaderboard feature (backend).
+I'm part of a team that develops and maintains PlayNGo’s leaderboard feature (Web Api, C#.NET, MS Orleans).
 Much of my work consists of adding new features to their services.
-I was also part of creating a user interface made in Angular that interacts with their backend services.
-I'm responsible developing the deployment pipeline with AWS CDK (Cloud Development Kit) for this user interface, I was the first in our team to use this tool and my work with the CDK serves as a template for the other projects our team manages.
+I also took part in creating a user interface made in Angular that interacts with their backend services.

+I'm responsible for developing the deployment pipeline with AWS CDK (Cloud Development Kit) for this user interface.
+I was the first in our team to use this tool and my work with the CDK serves as a template for the other projects our team manages.
+Currently working on migrating the old infrastructure in AWS to use CDK in a new environment.
+This project is more complex than the previous due to greater requirments, such as Database, logging, redundancy, networking etc.
-The team I work in consist of 10 people, where we work in an agile manner with a Kanban board.
+The team I work in consist of 10 people, where we work in an agile manner with a Kanban board in Jira.
+Some other tools I also work with are Bitbucket (git), TeamCity, Octopus Deploy and AWS.

 ### 2021-02 - 2021-06, Skolon, 100% remote